S3-working-group/s3-practical-guide/s3-practical-guide.md

 ![right,fit](img/driver-domain/domains-in-organizations.png)

-_A **domain** is a distinct area of influence, activity and decision making within an organization_.
+_A **domain** is a distinct area of influence, activity and decision making within an organization._

 All domains are within the overall domain of an organization and may overlap and/or be fully contained within other domains.